 Case information must be obtained from each municipal court.

-How To See Marriage, Divorce, Birth & Death Records in Bergen County New Jersey: Vital Records
+How To Check Marriage, Divorce, Birth & Death Records in Bergen County New Jersey: Vital Records

 Bergen County public records document important events like marriage, divorce, birth, and death.
 Government agencies maintain these records for legal, genealogical, and administrative purposes.